Emblem of the 432nd Wing, originally approved for the 432nd Tactical Reconnaissance Group on June 2, 1955.

 The veteran combat unit returned to active service on May 1, 2007, at Creech Air Force Base, Nev., as the 432d Wing, and formed the U.S. Air Force’s first unmanned (later remotely piloted) aircraft systems wing.
 In doing so, the 432d took charge of existing and rapidly expanding unmanned precision attack and intelligence, surveillance, and reconnaissance combat missions there in support of overseas contingency operations.
 On May 15, 2008, the provisional 432d Air Expeditionary Wing activated at Creech to offer the fullest possible spectrum of leadership to these fights, while complementing the operate, train and equip efforts of the 432d Wing.
 Within a few short, frenzied and grueling years the Hunters quadrupled their output of MQ-1 Predator and MQ-9 Reaper combat lines.
 Sprinting off the 250,000 flight hours mark hit in mid-2007, set over the course of 12 years—they hit the 500,000 flight hours mark in early 2009, the 1 million flight hours mark in early 2011, and then the 2 million mark in late 2013.

-The unrelenting uptick in the RPA Enterprise’s size and scope led to parallel, remarkable organizational changes to the 432d Wing and its Creech-based associates in 2012 and beyond.
-Among these, the establishment of a 799th Air Base Group under the host base 99th Air Base Wing in August, and shortly thereafter the activation of the 732d Operations Group under the 432d Wing in September.
+The unrelenting uptick in the RPA Enterprise’s size and scope led to parallel, remarkable organizational changes to the 432d Wing and Creech-based associates in 2012 and beyond.
+Among them, the standup of a 799th Air Base Group under the host base 99th Air Base Wing in August, and shortly thereafter the activation of the 732d Operations Group under the 432d Wing in September.
 On the total force side, Air Force Reserve Command activated the 726th Operations Group at Creech in December 2014 to serve alongside the Hunters.
 Two more active duty squadrons joined the wing in 2015 and a third in 2016.
-Elements of the wing’s operations and maintenance units underwent transformation that year following the Air Force’s decision to retire the MQ-1 Predator fleet from active service.
-The 432d Aircraft Maintenance Squadron’s Tiger Aircraft Maintenance Unit launched its first MQ-9 Reaper in the summer of 2016, shortly after the service redesignated the wing’s flying mission units as attack squadrons.
+Elements of the wing’s operations and maintenance units began to transform that latter year following the Air Force’s decision to retire the MQ-1 Predator fleet from active service.
+The 432d Aircraft Maintenance Squadron’s Tiger Aircraft Maintenance Unit launched its first MQ-9 Reaper that summer, shortly after the service redesignated the wing’s flying mission units as attack squadrons.